-For those of us in the Northern Hemisphere, summer is right around the corner.
+For those of you the Northern Hemisphere, summer is right around the corner.
 With that, barbecue is on the way, maybe some pool or beach days, but most importantly: warm weather.
 One way to beat the heat, is the latest and greatest Dyson Pure Cool.
 If you are familiar with Dyson, you’ll recognize the Pure Cool immediately for it’s eye-catching design, plethora of easy to use tech features (including connected smart home tech), and stunning capability.

 First of all, the Dyson Pure Cool follows in Dyson’s storied history of great design.
 While the engineered, industrial design with a nice balance between hard edges and rounded corners may not fit in an 1800’s museum, chances are it won’t look out of place in your living room or den.
 The Pure Cool comes in 3 colorways, White/Silver, Iron/Blue, and Black/Silver.
 The latter is a Dyson.com exclusive, and also my favorite.
 I love how the Pure Cool takes up relatively small floor space, yet has a presence that is undeniable and looks like it belongs in the MoMA.